SOWING AND REAPING

 What does God say to Christian people?

-“Come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.”
+“Come out from among them and be separate, says the Lord.
+Do not touch what is unclean, and I will receive you.”

 If we would be received of the Lord we must do what He commands.